LA09 Wastewater and Solid Waste Treatment Capacity Building for City Environment Improvement in Lao PDR, Phase I

 In Vientiane:

-1 fecal sludge treatment plan designed, built and operated, servicing 120,000 residents
+– 1 fecal sludge treatment plant designed, built and operated, servicing 90,000 residents

-9,000 residents across 4 villages with wastewater management services
+– 9,600 residents across 4 villages benefitted from wastewater management services

 Read and download full project reference sheet click here: Lao version and English version